Easy Greek yogurt and feta cheese pie (Tempelopita)

 Mix the flour and the baking powder in a large bowl .

-Add the yogurt, the eggs and the margarine (or butter) and stir well until they incorporate (pic.1).
+Add the yogurt, the eggs and the margarine (or butter) and stir well until they incorporate; initially use a large spoon and then use the whisk again.
 The mixture will be thick.
 Don't worry, if you keep stirring everything will combine.

 Add the Graviera (or other yellow cheese) and stir lightly to incorporate (pic.2).